There ARE happy endings in therapy.

 We can see these ideas at work in the following stories of people who completed therapy with me this past spring.

-Chronically afraid of disappointing his girlfriend in bed, Pratik frequently found reasons to say no to her sexual invitations.
+Chronically afraid of disappointing his wife in bed, Pratik frequently found reasons to say no to her sexual invitations.

-Meanwhile, he looked at porn at ,night and women on the street.
+Meanwhile, he looked at porn at night and at women on the street by day.
 But he felt guilty about both.
 He was in a terrible psychological bind: afraid to express his sexuality with his wife, afraid to express his sexuality in any other way.

 Fear of God, fear of his mother, fear of being a pervert—Pratik’s sexuality was so wrapped up in fear that of course he struggled with his desire.